-In this video, Dr. Jeffrey Flash explains that a sprained ankle can be easy to diagnose but sometime difficult to treat.
-The reason is because you can’t actually see the affected ligament without an MRI.
+In this video, Dr. Jeffrey Flash explains that a sprained ankle can be easy to diagnose, but sometimes difficult to treat because you can’t actually see the affected ligament without an MRI.

-Dr. Flash says he sees lots of ankle injuries and is actually one of his specialities.
+Dr. Flash sees lots of ankle injuries, as the condition is one of his specialties.
 His first approach to treatment is taking a conservative approach: